 - Although they are available all year round in the stores, their prime time is during artichoke season i.e. in Spring and Fall, at this time you will get the most affordable, delicious, and nutrient-rich artichokes.

-- Fresh artichokes are heavy compared to its size.
+- Fresh artichokes are heavy compared to their size.
 A simple way to check this is by comparing its weight with other artichokes of similar size.

 - Afterward, check its leaves.
-Artichoke leaves should be green and tightly packed, and some may even have a purple tone to it, which is fine.
-However, loose, pitted, dry, and brown tipped leaves show that artichoke is not fresh.
+Artichoke leaves should be green and tightly packed, and some may even have a purple tone to them, which is fine.
+However, loose, pitted, dry, and brown-tipped leaves show that the artichoke is not fresh.

 - Lastly, do the squeak test.
-In this step you will hold the artichoke near to your ear, and lightly squeeze it with your fingers.
+In this step, you will hold the artichoke near to your ear, and lightly squeeze it with your fingers.
 If you hear a squishy squeak after squeezing, then you’ll know that you’ve picked the correct one.
-Also, you can check the stem for the fresh-cut, don’t buy if it looks curled or old and dry.
+Also, you can check the stem for a fresh cut, don’t buy it if it looks curled or old and dry.